 The vast majority of BrewDog UK plc B shares are stored online at Computershare Investor Centre.

-They are NOT held for you by BrewDog themselves.
+They are NOT held for you by BrewDog.

 ANYTHING YOU SEE ON BREWDOG’S OWN SITE ABOUT YOUR SHARES IS NOT REAL, AND JUST FOR THEIR OWN INVESTMENT PERK RESPONSIBILITIES!

-To access and control your shareholding you need access to your online account at ComputerShare.
+To be in control your shareholding you need access to your online account at ComputerShare.